Feedback Control of Nonlinear Dissipative Systems by Finite Determining Parameters - A Reaction-diffusion Paradigm: Existence, uniqueness and stabilization using the feedback control

+In particular, we concluded the under that above assumption the feedback control interpolant operator $I_h$ is stabilizing the steady state solution $v\equiv 0$ of \eqref{RD}-\eqref{bc1}. \end{thm}

-\subsection{Remark 5.1}
+\subsection{Remark 4.1}

-Let us observe that in order to satisfy assumption (\ref{E12}) one can choose $\mu=O(\alpha)$.
-As a result, asssumption (\ref{assump.36}) will hold if we choose $N:=\frac{L}{h}=O(\sqrt{\frac{\alpha \, L^2}{\nu}})$, that is the number of feedback controllers is comparable to the dimension of the unstable manifold about $\mathbf{v} \equiv0$.
-This is consistent with our earlier observation in the inroduction and in Remark 2.1.
+Let us observe that in order to satisfy assumption (\ref{assump.36}) one can choose, for small values of $\nu$, $\mu=O(\alpha)$.
+As a result, assumption (\ref{assump.36}) will hold if we choose $h$ small enough such that $N:=\frac{L}{h}=O(\sqrt{\frac{\alpha \, L^2}{\nu}})$, that is the number of feedback controllers is comparable to the dimension of the unstable manifold about $\mathbf{v} \equiv0$.
+This is consistent with our earlier observation in the introduction and in Remark 2.1.